Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 For a deeper dive into microinverters, read this article about The Benefits of Microinverters.

-Hold on to your solar panels as we journey into the differences between the simple and sweet string inverters, the mighty, mighty microinverters, and the decidedly divine DC optimisers.
+Hold on to your solar panels as we journey into the differences between string inverters, microinverters, and string inverters with DC optimisers.

 This table is designed to give you a quick glimpse into the strengths and weaknesses of each piece of technology and which is a better solution for the specific criteria.